laidav/solid-laravel/README.md

-# Laravel + SolidJS + Reactables Starter Kit
+# Laravel + SolidJS (with Reactables) Starter Kit

-This is a starter kit for building modern web applications with a modern backend and frontend stack.
+This is a starter kit for building modern web applications with Laravel, SolidJS (with Reactables).

 ## Features